Israel–Sudan relations: Normalization

 On 22 October 2020, an Israeli delegation visited Sudan, where they met with Abdel Fattah al-Burhan for talks on the normalization of ties between the two countries.
 On 23 October 2020, Israel and Sudan agreed to a deal to normalize ties.
+Not long thereafter, the United States reciprocated by removing Sudan from the list of State Sponsors of Terrorism.
 In the meantime, Egyptian president Abdel Fattah el-Sisi welcomed the normalization agreement.

 On 2 February 2023, Israeli Minister of Foreign Affairs Eli Cohen visited Khartoum and agreed with Abdel Fattah al-Burhan to sign the normalization of relations in Washington, D.C. in a few months' time.

 On 16 April 2023, it was announced that Israel, through the Mossad and the Israeli Foreign Ministry, is participating in the mediation and calming efforts between the RSF and the army following the outbreak of fighting between the two groups.
 Against the background of the peace agreement that is taking shape with Sudan, Israel is in contact with the two leaders of the factions in the conflict - the head of the Sudanese Military Council, Abdel Fattah al-Burhan, on the one hand, and General Mohamed Hamdan Dagalo, the leader of the RSF, on the other.
 Israeli officials were sure that there would be a signing of agreements for the establishment of a government that would finalize the normalization with Israel even before Eid al-Fitr on April 20, and that the government would be established by the end of May, but they were surprised by the outbreak of violent conflict that could damage the process.

 Gaza War

-In March 2025, reports surfaced that the US and Israel had approached Sudan, Somalia, and Somaliland about accepting Palestinians who have been forcibly displaced from their homes in Gaza due to the Israeli military's policy of mass evacuations.
+In March 2025, reports surfaced that the US and Israel had approached Sudan, Somalia, and Somaliland about accepting Palestinians who have been displaced from their homes in Gaza due to the Israeli military's policy of mass evacuations.
 US and Israeli officials confirmed talks with Somalia and Somaliland, while Sudan reportedly rejected the proposal.
+Not long thereafter Israel became one of the first countries to recognize Somaliland as a fully independent state.

 These efforts followed a suggestion by US President Donald Trump in early 2025 to forcibly transfer the Palestinian population, a plan widely condemned by Palestinians and other Middle Eastern countries.